Icahn tweets he will send open letter to Apple

-(Reuters) - Billionaire activist investor Carl Icahn tweeted on Wednesday, saying he would send an open letter to Apple Inc (AAPL.O) on Thursday.
+Oct 8 (Reuters) - Billionaire activist investor Carl Icahn tweeted on Wednesday, saying he would send an open letter to Apple Inc on Thursday.

 “Tmrw we’ll be sending an open letter to @tim_cook.
 Believe it will be interesting,” he tweeted through his handle @Carl_C_Icahn.